rezakaramad/micro-idp/README.md

 For local setup, plain **shell scripts** work best — they run everywhere without extra dependencies.

-So the repo just uses a few small scripts to:
+So the repo uses a few scripts to:
 - start clusters
 - install components
 - wire everything together

-Nothing fancy.
-Just enough to get you up and running quickly.
+to get you up and running quickly.

 In the future, additional approaches may be added for cloud environments.